How to Buy Bitcoin with a Prepaid Visa/Mastercard (2026 High-Approval Guide)

 | |

-If you’ve attempted to purchase Bitcoin on Coinbase or Binance with a prepaid card, you’ve probably encountered the dreaded “Payment Method Not Supported” notice.
+If you’ve ever attempted to purchase Bitcoin on major global exchanges using a prepaid card, you’ve likely encountered the frustrating “Payment Method Not Supported” notice.

 How to Buy Bitcoin With a Prepaid Card